 On "SUBTEXT," as there were 9 tunes in total, I suggested that, perhaps, people should try listening to the album in groups of 3 tunes at a time.
-For "BACKLOG," as there are 10 tunes, and after much thought and listening, I now tend to think that one might try breaking the album up into two groups of 4 tunes each, and then the final 2 tunes as group.
-So in the end, you have 4+4+2.
-This, I believe. offers the best sense of the music in total, and gives the listeners two nice breaks along the way.
-Again, it's just a thought, because I don't really believe that anyone is going to sit there and listen to nearly 70-minutes of music in one sitting without a break.
-This just does not happen in contemporary life!
-Now I will attempt to talk briefly about each tune, though breaking the album in half as it were.
+For "BACKLOG," as there are 10 tunes, I tend to think that one might try breaking the album up into two halves, 5 tunes apiece.
+This, I believe. offers a good sense of the music in total, and gives the listeners a nice break in the middle.
+Again, it's just a thought because I don't really believe that anyone is going to sit there and listen to nearly 70-minutes of music in one sitting, without a break.
+This just doesn't happen in contemporary life!
+So, I will attempt to talk briefly about each tune though breaking the in half as it were.

 I hadn't recorded a tune of my father's, Sammy Cahn, since "You're My Girl" appeared on "BORROWED TIME," but for some reason, "Our Town" had been in my thoughts for some time prior to selecting the music for this album.
 I have known this song since childhood, as it was written for the for the NBC televised version of Thornton Wilder's great play of the same name, and would star Frank Sinatra, Paul Newman and Eva Marie Saint.
 Ironically, the Emmy winning song, "Love and Marriage" came from that same show.
 But, of course, I always loved the theme song, and the beautiful Nelson Riddle arrangement.
 For my interpretation, I chose to combine two rhythms, the "Afro" beat from the conga, and the more traditional bolero rhythm supplied by the timbal and maracas.
 The finale of the piece goes into a cha-cha-cha.
 Rob Mounsey's gorgeous orchestration and arrangement, added to my original sketch, is really the fulfillment of wonderful dream about what this piece could be.

 For me, and for widely varied reasons, all the albums beginning with "THE GREEN FIELD"(2005) have been exceptionally difficult on all levels to get done.
-In that regard, "BACKLOG" was no different.
-I began with one idea in mind about how I thought it best to bring that concept into reality, and some of the decisions that I had made initially just did not turn out as planned!
-I never had to actually "go back to the drawing board" and start all over again, but this recording had its own path.
+In that regard "SUBTEXT" was no different.
+I began with one idea in mind about how I thought it best to bring that concept into reality, and some of the decisions that I made initially turned out to be completely and totally wrong!
+I don't know that I've ever had to "go back to square one" and start all over again, but that is the path that making this recording took.
 By the end, all the stress and the tension really wore me down to a point where I think that I could have easily been cast as an extra on the popular TV show, "THE WALKING DEAD."
 Still the prime directive is to always finish what you start.
 And once you take your first steps down this path, finishing, and finishing well is the only acceptable result.